Draw on anything.

 Are my boards saved automatically?

 Yes.
 Every stroke, sticky note, and shape is saved in real time.
-Sign in with Google and your boards are linked to your account — access them from any device via the My Boards page.
+Sign in with Google and your boards are linked to your account.
+After a session, everyone gets a recap email with a snapshot of the board.

 From the blog